maveniverse/site-001/content/en/docs/njord/migration/_index.md

 ```

 **You do not have to change anything!**.
 But, it is worth to change it.
 For start, the URLs for releases here are "fake",
-and some tools like SBOM engines cannot use them as intended, as the URL is not "where artifacts are published", it is
+and some tools like SBOM engines cannot use them as intended, as the URL is not "where artifacts are published" (where they'll be available for download), it is
 "service used to publish" instead.
 It is recommended to change this POM section into something like this:

 ```xml